Introduction to the Blockchain

 David Chaum created a form of centralized “electronic money” that utilized the same kinds of cryptographic protocols (like public/private key cryptography) that support modern cryptocurrency networks.

 DigiCash was a form of early electronic payment which required software to withdraw notes from a bank and designate specific encrypted keys before it can be sent to a recipient.
-This advancement of public and private key cryptography allowed electronic payments to become untraceable by the issuing bank, the government, or third parties from accessing personal information through online transactions.
-The Mark Twain Bank, later acquired by Mercantile bank, located in Missouri was the only U.S. Bank supporting DigiCash systems.
+This advancement of public and private key cryptography allowed electronic payments to become untraceable by the issuing bank, government, or third parties from accessing personal information through online transactions.
+Later acquired by Mercantile Bank, the Mark Twain Bank located in Missouri was the only U.S. Bank supporting DigiCash systems.
 Deutsche Bank based in Germany was the second backing bank of DigiCash Systems.
 DigiCash filed for Bankruptcy in 1998.

 Why Digital Cash?